-Council supports that any changes to the process as described in the discussion paper should be implemented by amendments and changes to the EP&A Act to ensure the occurrence of proper democratic process and public scrutiny of the process.
+SSROC supports that any changes to the process as described in the discussion paper should be implemented by amendments and changes to the EP&A Act to ensure the occurrence of proper democratic process and public scrutiny of the process.
+This particularly important as some of the new processes could be controversial.
+A legislative approach will give Councils and the general public confidence and clarity around the newly accountable parts of government.